msys2/msys2.github.io/MSYS2-installation.md

 III.
 Updating packages
 ======================
+  Partial upgrades (i.e. updating just `pacman` while not updating `msys2-runtime`) are not supported and are expected to break stuff.

   1. Since pacman 5.0.1.6403, you can just
     - Run **`pacman -Syuu`**.
 Follow the instructions.
 Repeat this step until it says there are no packages to update.